 How to fill an expansion joint

-If left unfilled expansion joints will fill with dust and debris so clearly we must fill the joint, but with what?
+Unfilled expansion joints will fill up with dust and debris so it’s advisable to seal the joint, but why?

 The filler comes as two liquids which are mixed together under pressure as it is being injected into the joint.
 The filler is highly liquid and is self leveling.
 As it dries it expands and needs to be trimmed to the level of the concrete once it has dried.

-At Becosan we believe that concrete can be beautiful so colour matching of the filler to the concrete is important.
+From an aesthetic point of view, concrete can offer a beautiful finish, so it’s important to match the colour of the filler to the colour of the concrete.
 A dye can be added to the filler so that it matches perfectly.